Quadratic-soliton-enhanced mid-IR molecular sensing

-In addition to this measured enhancement, we can make direct comparisons with the sensitivity achievable using linear methods.
-Figure 3d shows the sensitivity in mW/ppm, calculated for neighboring points in our experimental measurement.
+Finally, we can make direct comparisons with the sensitivity achievable using linear methods for varying concentrations.
+Figure 4e shows the sensitivity in mW/ppm, calculated for neighboring points in our experimental measurement.
 Note that through variation of the number of times above threshold, a sensitivity near the measured value of 4.1 mW/ppm may be achieved across all concentrations.

-By comparison, we have plotted the sensitivities achievable using linear methods (light blue region).
-Here, we model a linear cavity with a length of 1.2 m pumped by a pulsed source with the same bandwidth as our measured simulton and an average power of 500 mW.
+By comparison, we have plotted the theoretically achievable sensitivities using linear methods (light blue region).
+Here, we model a linear cavity with a length of 1.2 m, equivalent to the length of our OPO cavity, pumped by a pulsed source with the same bandwidth as our measured simulton and an average power of 500 mW.
 We have additionally assumed a path-length-multiplexed approach in which the path length enhancement is varied to achieve the maximum sensitivity at each point, up to an enhancement of \(10^6\) and corresponding finesse of over 1.5 million, compared to our cavity which has a finesse of 2.
 We believe this to be a large enough enhancement limit for linear methods to represent practically achievable values of the finesse.
-As expected theoretically, an inverse scaling is observed for this path-length-multiplexed approach, emphasizing the limitations in dynamic range of linear techniques.
-In contrast, the nearly constant and orders of magnitude higher sensitivity demonstrated by the simulton sensing mechanism at large sample concentrations illustrates the potential for this regime to break the trade-off between sensitivity and dynamic range faced by linear methods, which can benefit many applications while avoiding the typical requirements of high-finesse cavities.
+Further discussion and additional points of comparison, including with single-mode systems, may be found in Supplementary Note 3.
+Though high sensitivities can be maintained at low concentrations for this path-length-multiplexed approach, an inverse scaling is observed in accordance with theory, emphasizing the limitations of linear techniques for achieving high sensitivities at high sample concentrations.
+In contrast, the nearly constant and orders of magnitude higher sensitivity demonstrated by the simulton sensing mechanism at high sample concentrations illustrates the potential for this method to achieve precision at large concentrations, which can benefit many applications while avoiding the typical requirements of high-finesse cavities.